Calyndrae/Destructive-DataPack/README.md

 In the `main_tick.mcfunction`, I used `x_rotation=89..90`.
 * **Why?** In Minecraft, looking straight down is exactly $90^\circ$.
 If I just put `90`, it might be too hard to hit. `89..90` ensures that even if the player is $0.5^\circ$ off, the crash still triggers.

-This will crash the server side, since all the logics and commands all running in server side.
+This will crash the server side(which will crash your world), since all the logics and commands all running in server side.

 ---

 ## How does it work?

 **Simple Mode**
-- Crash players client side by letting the server force players clients to render super complex particles around every entity existing in the current world.
+- Crash players client side by letting the server(here means your PC) force players clients to render super complex particles around every entity existing in the current world.
 - By utilizing loop logic with unlimited time, a specific entity can exponentially replicate itself, centering on all other entities in the world.
 This model represents standard discrete exponential growth.
 Every existing entity A generates a new entity A at every tick (1/20th of a second):